enkidevs/curriculum/python-data-analysis/python-data-analysis-core/initializing-and-cleaning-datasets/series-and-dataframes.md

 ??? are 1-Dimensional `pandas` arrays that can hold ???.

+??? are 2-Dimensional `pandas` arrays that can hold any data type.

 - Series
 - any data type
+- DataFrames
 - only strings and integers
 - only dictionaries and integers
 - Lists